 “A field that has rested produces a bountiful crop.” –Ovid

-Last week we reviewed the data that showed how regular vacations are essential to keep you functioning optimally at work and home.
+I’ve shared a lot of research about how vacations are essential to keep you functioning optimally at work and home.

 But even when busy leaders take enough vacation, they often cram way too many working hours into the days or weeks between their vacations—another practice that doesn’t fuel top performance in the long run.